jmadelaine/ts-guardian/README.md

 ```

 In `parseUser`, if the type predicate from `isUser` is not compatible with the `User` type, then we get a TypeScript compiler error telling us this. 🎉

+Not only that, but the syntax is clean, concise, and readable.
+Double thumbs up! 👍 👍

 <br />
 <br />